 Basketball teams are considered the oldest at the university.
 The women’s team was founded in 1920, and the men’s team in 1945 when the institution began admitting men.
 The basketball team appealed to the university’s president and promised to take his last name for the name if he provided them with equipment.
 That’s how the Dukes came to be.
 The name later spread to all the teams.

-The James Madison Dukes logo changed three times.
-Depending on the sport, the basic emblem has minor transformations, but the trademark dog and the acronym JMU are always present on it.
+The James Madison Dukes logo has changed three times.
+The basic emblem changes slightly depending on the sport, but the trademark dog and the acronym JMU are always present.

 What is James Madison Dukes?